The Webby Awards honors the outstanding Web sites that are setting the standards for the Internet

-Hailed as the “online Oscars” by Time Magazine, The Webby Awards are determined by the International Academy of Digital Arts & Sciences, a global organization with a membership that includes musician David Bowie, Virgin Group founder Richard Branson, The Body Shop president Anita Roddick, “Simpsons” creator Matt Groening, Real Networks CEO Rob Glaser, and fashion designer Max Azria.
+Hailed as the “online Oscars” by Time Magazine, The Webby Awards are determined by the International Academy of Digital Arts & Sciences, a global organization with a membership that includes musician David Bowie, Internet inventor Vinton Cerf, Naked Chef Jamie Oliver, The Body Shop president Anita Roddick, “Simpsons” creator Matt Groening, Real Networks CEO Rob Glaser, and fashion designer Max Azria.

-The Tenth Annual Webby Awards received a record number of entries from over 40 countries and all 50 states.
+The 10th Annual Webby Awards received a record number of entries from over 40 countries and all 50 states.
+Out of the over 5,500 entries submitted, fewer than 20% received this honor and were deemed an Official Honoree.

 About The Webby Awards: